 The solution here is quite simple.
 Gamification and challenge-reward models work great with Gen Alpha, due to their close affinity to video games.
 Sitting in a class staring at a board while reading from a textbook doesn’t work with Gen Alpha.

 However, using a smart device that looks and acts like a smartphone or tablet is bound to generate engagement.
 Interactive displays have all of the features Gen Alpha know from their own smart devices, except on a bigger scale.
 Educational gamification works wonders with interactive displays, and helps educators speak the same language as their Gen Alpha students.
+Check out 10 best games you can play on your display!

 For the best accommodation of Gen Alpha, classrooms need to change and become smart-ified.
 Interactive panels form a smart and versatile central platform for classes.
 Each class must be fully online and cloud capable, which means fast Wi-Fi.
 As students bring their own devices (BYOD), the interactive panels and other technologies used (like projectors) must all support Bluetooth.